Ibarapa East

-The Local Government consists of multi-ethic nationalities; though predominantly Yorubas, the presence of other nationalities is equally felt in the Local Government Area such as Fulanis, Igbos, TIVs, Jukuns among others.
+The Local Government consists of multi-ethnic nationalities; though predominantly Yorubas, the presence of other nationalities is equally felt in the Local Government Area such as Fulanis, Igbos, TIVs, Jukuns among others.

 The economic life of the Local Government is dependent on Agriculture.
 The Local Government Area has admirable tropical climate which favours the growth of both food and cash crops.
-Agricultural sector provides income and employment opportunities for over seventy-five (75) percent of the populace.
+The agricultural sector provides income and employment opportunities for over seventy-five (75) percent of the populace.
 As a result of this, the Local Government encourages and facilitates agricultural empowerment and developmental initiatives.
 This explains why the area is a hub to so many Agro-Allied investments.
 Among the agro-allied companies located in the area are:- Nico Oil Palm Plantation, Zartech, Global-West, Obasanjo farms among others.
 Aside this, the Local Government is housing two institutions of higher learning namely; Adeseun Ogundoyin Polytechnic, Eruwa and Oyo State College of Education, Lanlate.

 Other mercantile activities noticeable among the people of the area include trading and cloth weaving.

-The Local Government is blessed with towns and villages among which are: Eruwa, Lanlate, Okolo, Maya, Temidire, Idi-Ope, Adeagbo, Elere, Onirope, Akete, Obanese, Alapa, Lagaye, Abule Baale, Ijesa, Babamogba etc. Currently, Ibarapa East is having ten (10) Political wards.
+The Local Government has towns and villages among which are: Eruwa, Lanlate, Okolo, Maya, Temidire, Idi-Ope, Adeagbo, Elere, Onirope, Akete, Obanese, Alapa, Lagaye, Abule Baale, Ijesa, Babamogba etc. Currently, Ibarapa East is having ten (10) Political wards.